gowatana/open-vm-tools-ol8aarch64/README.md

 ## Introduction

 * This is an unofficial build for Home Lab.
-* Install on the guest OS on [ESXi-on-ARM](https://flings.vmware.com/esxi-arm-edition).
+* Install to the Guest OS on [ESXi-on-ARM](https://flings.vmware.com/esxi-arm-edition).

 ## To install